The Great Game 🎲 Fallar Discordia

 The idiots would no doubt respond with the same old song about the mystic connection between Earth and the cosmos, about the mystic crystal revelation that would one day bring all races together as One.
 Cagnazzo couldn’t think of anything worse.

 So what if human poets wrote about a heavenly star whose worth’s unknown although its height be taken?
 So what if their planet mirrored the cosmos in strange ways?
 He didn’t care that the Vicinese and Fallarian word manipulare was the same in Italian, or that the German word Hölle was the same word that the Vicinese and Fallarians used for Hell.
 Humans were pre-fractal idiots.
 Its height be taken — what a laugh!
 Humans couldn’t even measure the size of their own universe!
-Cagnazzo couldn’t care less about word origins.
+Cagnazzo couldn’t care less about what the humans thought.
 And he couldn’t care even less about poetry.

 But one thing he did care about was getting control of the Soul Star.
 And this for four reasons: